 MRC Harwell comprises the Mary Lyon Centre (MLC) and MRC Mammalian Genetics Unit (MRC MGU) that together function as a multi-disciplinary, integrated campus, funded by the MRC, dedicated to research using the mouse as a model for human disease.
 The Unit’s mission is to advance medicine and knowledge through the discovery and characterisation of mouse models of human disease.
 The research employs mouse genetics, large-scale functional genomics, lifetime studies from development to ageing, pre-clinical studies of disease models, and data analysis to enhance our understanding of the molecular and genetic bases of disease.

-The MRC-Arthritis Research UK Centre for Integrated research into Musculoskeletal Ageing (CIMA) is a collaboration between the Universities of Liverpool, Sheffield and Newcastle and aims to understand why our bone, joints and muscles function less well as we age, and why older people develop clinical diseases such as arthritis or osteoporosis.
+The MRC Versus Arthritis Centre for Integrated Research into Musculoskeletal Ageing is a collaboration between the Universities of Liverpool, Sheffield and Newcastle and aims to understand why our bone, joints and muscles function less well as we age, and why older people develop clinical diseases such as arthritis or osteoporosis.

-The Arthritis Research UK-MRC Centre for Musculoskeletal Health and Work is a multidisciplinary collaboration funded by Arthritis Research UK and the Medical Research Council with the overarching aim to identify cost-effective ways to minimise the substantial adverse impacts of musculoskeletal disorders in the workplace.
+The MRC Versus Arthritis Centre for Musculoskeletal Health and Work is a multidisciplinary collaboration funded by Versus Arthritis and the Medical Research Council with the overarching aim to identify cost-effective ways to minimise the substantial adverse impacts of musculoskeletal disorders in the workplace.
 The Centre is co-ordinated by the University of Southampton (hub) with collaboration from 14 other UK academic institutions.

 The MRC Centre for Neurodevelopmental Disorders at King's College London aims to understand the origins of neurodevelopmental disorders, with a focus on schizophrenia, Autism spectrum disorders, and epilepsy.
 Researchers will investigate the biological mechanisms underlying these disorders in human patients and animal models incorporating transversal activities (cross cutting mechanisms and technological platforms) bringing together investigators from multiple disciplines, including neonatology, neurology, psychiatry, neuroscience, genetics, stem cells and imaging technology.